 Flutter app development framework has been one of the most sought-after cross-platform app development frameworks since its inception.
-Here is a list of top applications made using flutter.
+Here is a list of top applications made using Flutter.

-Just like Flutter, React Native to allows the developers to ship in both the iOS and Android apps with a single code base.
+Just like Flutter, React Native to allows the developers to ship in both iOS and Android apps with a single code base.